The All Points Camping Club of NZ

 Growth

-Join us for a fun weekend of camping at the Bulls Domain.
-The weekend will include family activities, workshops, live music and plenty of time to relax and meet up with other campers.
+Join us on 6-8 March for a fun weekend of camping at the Bulls Domain.
+The weekend will include fun activities for all ages, live music, workshops and plenty of time to relax and meet up with other campers.

-Activities include a tent pitching competition and tug of war; the annual camping competition, and the band Light Years playing live on Saturday evening.
+Activities include a tent pitching competition, tug of war and the Best of the Fest camping competition.
+The band Light Years playing live on Saturday evening, during which campers are encouraged to don their favourite fancy dress outfit.

 To find out more about what is planned for Camp Fest 2026 go to www.campfestnz.org/north-island.

-This year's Ford Ranger Rural Games are being held in Palmerston North.
+This year's Ford Ranger Rural Games are being held in Palmerston North over the weekend of 13-15 March.
 All Points is managing the official camping location in the centre of city for the weekend.

 Over Easter, we will be camping again at the Patea Motor Camp with fun activities for all the family.

-Featherston in the Wairarapa holds its annual Book Town event in early May.
+Featherston in the Wairarapa is holding its annual Book Town event on the weekend of 8-10 May.
 We will be camping at Featherston School over the weekend.
+This camp will also provide an opportunity to join All Points Annual General Meeting online on Saturday 9 May.

 Our camps are a great opportunity to stay at new camping locations and to meet others with a passion for camping.
 If you haven’t had much experience with camping, they are also a supportive way to learn among friends.